YoelFievelBenAvram/PicoDraw/README.md

 * draw.picopal([bool])

 Default is true.
-If true, sprite sheets, maps, and draw functions will store color and accept commands with numbers corresponding to the Pico 8 pallette.
+If true, sprite sheets, maps, and draw functions will store color and accept commands with numbers corresponding to the Pico 8 palette.
 If false, commands will expect hex colors.
 For example, this is both ways to draw a white circle at 20,20 that has a 5 pixel radius.

 ```shell
 circfill(20,20,5,7)